Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 As the last step, Google will verify the authenticity of the GMB listing by sending a verification code.
 The most commonly used method in this regard is postcard verification, where you will receive a postcard with a secret code on the listing address, which needs to be entered into the GMB account.

-Users should receive their verification postcards within five days of placing the request.
+Following the verification process, Google will send users their postcards within five days of the request being made.
 If not, then you will have to place another verification request.
 Some businesses may receive the code via call or email, but this feature does not apply to all users.
-The verification status will be updated in the Google My Business dashboard.
+The verify your business status will be updated in the Google My Business dashboard.

-How To Improve Your Google My Business Listing?
+How Do You Improve Your Google My Business Listing?

-With all said and done, it’s now time to address the elephant in the room- how to optimise your Google My Business listing to improve rankings.
+With all said and done, it’s now time to address the elephant in the room- how to optimise your Google business listing to improve rankings.
 And there’s no rocket science here- you only need accuracy and relevancy.
-These two factors will invariably encourage customers to consider your products or service and make the subsequent investment.
+These two factors will invariably encourage customers to consider your products or services and make the subsequent investment.

 1. Add Photos And Videos

 Adding visuals is a great way to stand out from competitors, no matter how big or small your business is.
-Trust us- there’s no better way to help customers understand what your business is all about.
+Consider this pro tip from our extensive experience - there’s no better way to help customers find your profile and understand your business better.

 Here, we should mention that relevant pictures can increase direction requests by up to 42% and website clicks by 35%.